-For Buxton, communication with Sales was a critical part of the process, and the site of one of the biggest payoffs. “[Content mapping] has given us an opportunity to work with sales to help buyers through the cycle if they’re starting to consider us but maybe aren’t ready to talk,” says Maurer.
+For Buxton, communication with Sales was a critical part of the gap analysis process, and the site of one of the biggest payoffs. “[The gap analysis through content mapping] has given us an opportunity to work with sales to help buyers through the cycle if they’re starting to consider us but maybe aren’t ready to talk,” says Maurer.
 “It’s given us the fuel we need.”

 It’s just that easy.